 Buying a car must be a coming together of various factors to make the purchase right.
 Do not ever let an agent force you into making a decision you are not comfortable with.

-#7: Drive home the car of your dreams today
+6. You can drive home the car of your dreams ASAP

 Car ads will always try to convince you that you can bring home your car as soon as you pay for it.
 This however is not always the case.